 The EoE recommends using a CFM observation chart for monitoring aEEG tracing.
-The observation chart included in Appendix 1 was shared by Luton and Dunstable Neuroprotection team.
-This chart-, developed as a Quality improvement initiative, has been found to greatly improve aEEG documentation and staff confidence in interpretation of tracing.
-A training course to accompany this chart is now available on bridge the EoE blended learning platform together with a competency checklist in Appendix 2.
+The observation chart included in Appendix 1 was adapted from charts shared by Luton and Dunstable and Peterborough City Hospitals.
+The chart from L&D was developed as a Quality improvement initiative and was found to greatly improve aEEG documentation and staff confidence in interpretation of tracing.
+Their training course to accompany this chart is now available on bridge the EoE blended learning platform together with a competency checklist in Appendix 2.